Aleroms/pinia-tasks/README.md

 ## Tasks I need to complete

-[ ] - make sure to update login display variables when signing in with loginSocials [ ] - make sure to add correct error messages for login & registering [ ] - add transitions for polish when user navigates to different pages [ ] - add clicked css to know when user clicks a button [ ] - check to see if the form is toggling correctly.
+[x] - make sure to update login display variables when signing in with loginSocials [x] - make sure to add correct error messages for login & registering [x] - add transitions for polish when user navigates to different pages [ask chatgpt whats wrong with my code] [x] - add clicked css to know when user clicks a button [x] - check to see if the form is toggling correctly.
 Sometimes when i click to different page it brings me back to register instead of login
-[ ] - add cursor pointer to pinia tasks in header
+[x] - add cursor pointer to pinia tasks in header
-[ ] - enable authentication persistence
+[?] - enable authentication persistence

 ## Polish ?

 - add infinite scroll maybe?
 - add footer section that links to my portfolio
 - add another page that is a post mortem? that way i can learn how to write code snippets
+- add an offline mode that stores data locally on device?